-- Recheck measurements, adjust if necessary until front tip of blade is 1/8" to 1/2" (3,1 to 12,7 mm) lower than the rear tip. - Hold adjustment nut in position with wrench and tighten jam nut securely against adjustment nut.
+- Recheck measurements, adjust if necessary until front tip of blade is 1/8" to 3/8" (3,1 to 9,5 mm) lower than the rear tip. - Hold adjustment nut in position with wrench and tighten jam nut securely against adjustment nut.

-TO REPLACE MOWER BLADE DRIVE BELT
+TO REPLACE MOWER BLADE DRIVE BELT (See Fig. 46)

-MOWER DRIVE BELT REMOVAL (See Fig. 36)
+MOWER DRIVE BELT REMOVAL

 - Park tractor on a level surface.
-Engage parking brake. - Lower attachment lift lever to its lowest position. - Remove mandrel covers. - Remove any dirt or grass clippings which may have accumulated around mandrels and entire upper deck surface. - With a 3/8" breaker bar and using the square opening in the idler arm, shift the arm counterclockwise (m) to relieve the tension on the belt. - Carefully roll the belt over the top of the cutter housing pulleys.
+Engage parking brake. - Lower attachment lift lever to its lowest position. - Remove any dirt or grass clippings which may have accumulated around mandrels and entire upper deck surface. - Remove belt from electric clutch pulley (M), both mandrel pulleys (R) and all idler pulleys (V).